anicolson/DeepXi/README.md

 References
 -----

-[1] A. Nicolson and K. K. Paliwal, "Deep Learning For Minimum Mean-Square Error Approaches to Speech Enhancement", Submitted with revisions to Speech Communication.
+[[1] A. Nicolson and K. K. Paliwal, "Deep Learning For Minimum Mean-Square Error Approaches to Speech Enhancement", Submitted with revisions to Speech Communication.](./xi_2018.pdf).